Real Estate Keywords by Buyer Intent: What Agents Should Target

 • “homes for sale with virtual tour in [city]”

-This is the closest you’ll get to a buyer raising their hand.
+This is the closest thing to a hand raise.

 How agents can rank for these keywords